roylejw/pb-ITS-nf/README.md

 conda init
 ```

-After installing Nextflow, clone the repository and download databases using the following commands.
+After installing Nextflow, clone the repository using the following commands.
 To update the pipeline in the future,
 type `git pull`.

 ```
 git clone https://github.com/roylejw/pb-ITS-nf.git
 cd pb-ITS-nf
-# With docker (If you use docker, add -profile docker to all Nextflow-related command)
-nextflow run main.nf --download_db -profile docker
 ```

-After downloading the databases, run the following command in the cloned folder to see the options for the pipeline:
+After downloading the databases (AGRF uses the UNITE database), run the following command in the cloned folder to see the options for the pipeline:

 ```
 nextflow run main.nf --help